Anecdotes and other notes from the U-M Special Collections Research Center.

 - Juli McLoone

-Join us this Thursday, September 18th, between 4-6p for our first Third Thursdays at the Library event of the semester!
+Join us this Thursday, April 16th, between 4-6p for our final Third Thursdays at the Library event of the semester featuring the Lawrence Kasdan Papers!

 - Juli McLoone